cheongcode/seamless-encryptor/README.md

 - `npm run package` – package the app for your platform.
 - `npm run make` – create distributables (DMG/ZIP/DEB/RPM depending on OS).

-## Notes

-- Unused modules were removed and code/comments were simplified for clarity.
-- The UI is intentionally minimal.
-You can extend it by calling the existing `window.api` methods.